markjhku/laser_calibration/docs/index.rst

 Introduction
 -------
 The main concept for the ``laser_calibration`` package is to provide a framework for moving mirror, storing mirror position, and obtaining ion response, so that the user can build customized optimization calibration routine.
-The key modules are ``Mirror`` and ``LaserCalibrationSystem`` modules.
+The key modules are ``Mirror`` and ``LaserCalibrationSystem`` classes.
 The package also provides a built-in ``grid_sweep_optimize`` and ``generic_optimize`` functions.
 Simulation mode is also provided, with a generic ``IonResponseSimulation`` class and a ``GaussianIonResponseSimulation`` class, which can provide realistic simulation of ion response that takes into account of photon shot noise.

 Examples can be found in `\examples\`.